ahnhenry/its-raining-spaghetti/README.md

 ## How to Play

 Open `index.html` in your browser.
-Works best on **mobile-sized resolution**, but the game scales for larger screens.
+Work only on **computer**, as space bar, and left & right arrow keys are neede to play.

 ---